rafeyrana/howtallareyoubro/README.md

 ## Features

 - Upload three images of a person standing in different poses.
-- Estimate the height of the person in inches.
+- Estimate the height of the person in feet/ inches accurate up to +-2 insches.
 - Use common objects in the images as reference points for height estimation.